circlefin/malachite/specs/english/proofs_scheduling.md

 In fact, since `strand(H) == strand(H + i * K)`, for any integer `i`, proofs
 and blocks are in the same strand.

-The ideal, best-case scenario we have `i == 1`, meaning that the proof of the block committed at height `H` is included in block `H' = H + K`.
+In the ideal, best-case scenario we have `i == 1`, meaning that the proof of the block committed at height `H` is included in block `H' = H + K`.
 If, for any reason, `proof(H)` is not available to the proposer of block `H'` when it produces the block to propose in height `H'`, then the